BELL FARM CHRISTIAN CENTRE

 The complainant should be invited to speak to a manager to discuss the complaint with them.
 This can be done in person or by phone, whichever is appropriate.
 The manager should keep a record of the conversation on the complaints monitoring sheet.
 The manager will endeavour to resolve the matter.
 See appendix 1 and 2.

 If the complainant remains dissatisfied, or where it is not possible to use Stage 1 (for example if it is not convenient for them to phone or visit the office) then refer to Stage 2.
-Stage 1 should be completed within 7 working days of receiving the complaint.

 Stage 2